abh1kg/sap-cf-multi-tenant-application/README.md

 - The _product service_ must deal with individual consumer PostgreSQL instances at runtime.
 This necessitates the use of _database connection pooling_ per tenant database.
 So, the product service maintains a set of connection pools per application instance for each tenant database server
 - The _product service_ uses the JSON web token passed along to its REST API handlers from the approuter and parses the token to fetch the subaccount ID (aka tenant ID).
 This is the discriminator used for identifying the target PostgreSQL instance at runtime and its corresponding connection pool

-#### Deploying the application onto SAP Cloud Platform Cloud Foundry
+#### Deploying the applications onto SAP Cloud Platform Cloud Foundry

 - Login and target the Cloud Foundry API endpoint and the correct organization and space.
 Note that the user must have Space Developer privileges in the targeted Cloud Foundry space.
 For example: